 Jesus said, “Let the little children come to me, and do not stop them; for it is to such as these that the kingdom of heaven belongs.”

 Israel has the dubious distinction of being the only country in the world that systematically prosecutes around 700 children each year in military courts lacking fundamental fair trial rights.
-Join us in calling on the federal government to take steps to hold Israeli authorities accountable to their obligations under international law.
 From the moment of arrest, Palestinian children encounter ill treatment and torture at the hands of Israeli forces.
 Three out of four experience physical violence during arrest or interrogation.

 - Share this Take Action on your social media networks.
 Use the hashtags #UCCan and #NWTTAC.

-The No Way to Treat a Child campaign seeks to challenge and end Israel's prolonged military occupation of Palestinians by exposing widespread and systematic ill-treatment of Palestinian children in the Israeli military detention system.
-It is a project of Defense for Children International – Palestine, a Mission & Service partner of The United Church of Canada.
-Palestinian children have the right to a safe and just future.
-United Church members are invited to ask the Canadian government to use all available means to pressure relevant Israeli authorities to end the detention and abuse of Palestinian children.
+The No Way to Treat a Child campaign seeks to challenge and end Israel's violation of the United Nations Convention on the Rights of the Child and the prolonged military occupation of Palestinians by exposing widespread and systematic ill-treatment of Palestinian children in the Israeli military detention system.
+DCIP and The United Church of Canada remain committed to working toward a just future for Palestinian children in the occupied territories.
+Like all children, Palestinian children have the right to a safe and just future.
+Not only during this crucial time when many vulnerable children remain exposed to risks related to COVID-19, but indefinitely.

 Palestinian children in the West Bank, like adults, face arrest, prosecution, and imprisonment under an Israeli military detention system that denies them basic rights.
 Since 1967, Israel has operated two separate legal systems in the same territory.
 In the occupied West Bank, Israeli settlers are subject to the civilian and criminal legal system whereas Palestinians live under military law.
 Israel applies civilian criminal law to Palestinian children in East Jerusalem.
 No Israeli child comes into contact with the military courts.

-Defense for Children International – Palestine collected affidavits from 429 West Bank children detained between 2012 and 2015 that show three-quarters of them endured some form of physical violence following arrest.
-In 97 percent of the cases, children had no parent present during the interrogation or access to legal counsel.
+DCIP collected affidavits from 429 West Bank children detained between 2012 and 2015 that show three-quarters of them endured some form of physical violence following arrest.
+In 97 percent of the cases, children had no parent present during the interrogation and had no access to legal counsel.
 Israeli police also did not properly inform them of their rights in 84 percent of the cases.